The true cost of a wedding

 A bankruptcy order usually lasts for a year.
 After the order is over, most debts will be cleared - you won't have to pay back the debts that the bankruptcy order covers.

 However, declaring bankruptcy can have very serious disadvantages, and your credit file could be affected for up to 6 years.
-For more about bankruptcy and other kinds of debt management options, check out our impartial guide to debt solutions.
+You can find out more information on this in our impartial bankruptcy guide, and our article regarding other debt solutions.

 If you're a Lowell customer and you're considering declaring bankruptcy, get in touch with us.
 We might be able to help and we can put you in touch with independent, expert advice to see if there are other options for you.